ibm-cloud-docs/containers/performance.md

         ```
         {: pre}

 2. Change the node MTU with the following example daemonset.
 This MTU value applies to node-to-node traffic.
-Modify the `- ip link set dev ens3 mtu <MTU_VALUE>` line to include your desired MTU value (the example uses a MTU value of 9000).
+Modify the `- ip link set dev ens3 mtu <MTU_VALUE>` line to include your MTU value (the example uses a MTU value of 9000).
 Note that you might also need to change the `ens3` interface name if ens3 is not appropriate for your nodes.
     ```yaml
     apiVersion: apps/v1
     kind: DaemonSet